 In close collaboration with local stakeholders, TRACE co-develops tools, templates, and resources tailored to the needs of African ethics committees.
 It promotes inter-institutional coordination and cooperation.

 By bringing together national ethics committees (NECs), institutional review boards (IRBs), regulatory agencies, and sponsors, TRACE fosters a transparent, efficient, and sustainable environment for clinical research oversight.
-The initiative’s goal is to position Africa as a leading hub for clinical research, with pilot efforts currently underway in Rwanda, Tanzania, Zimbabwe, and Nigeria.
+The initiative’s goal is to position Africa as a leading hub for clinical research, with pilot efforts currently underway in Rwanda, Tanzania, Zimbabwe, Nigeria, and, more recently, Kenya.

 As part of its role, the MRCT Center leads national system assessments using the WHO Global Benchmarking Tool for Ethics Committees, provides targeted training and capacity-building programs for NECs, and supports the implementation of IRB reliance strategies.
 It is also collaborating with stakeholders to design a model fee structure and contributing to long-term financial sustainability and regulatory alignment.